Crazy World (Boys Like Girls album)

-Crazy World is the third studio album by American pop rock band Boys Like Girls.
+Crazy World is the third studio album by American rock band Boys Like Girls.
 It marks a departure from the group's original emo and alternative rock sound in favor of a more country style.
 The Crazy World EP was released on July 17, 2012 with the tracks, "Be Your Everything", "Life of the Party" and "The First Time" to help promote the album.
 The album was released on December 11, 2012.
-On November 15, they posted a "Crazy World Song Reveal" page, allowing fans to share a link to it in order to unlock a new song off the new record.
-On November 16, the new track was revealed as "Stuck in the Middle", and the LP was made available for pre-order.